2019 Update: All links have been updated below…

 - MM.LaFleur – This brand nearly went in the above tier, but two pieces would be around $600, so technically it’s in this one — particularly since the odds are slim for finding MM LaFleur’s pieces on sale (although you may be able to find them used for less money).
 The independent maker of the reader-favorite jardigan as well as some of our favorite sheath dresses just launched a suiting section.
 Pictured.

 - Reiss – This British brand is always droolworthy for me — they specialize in classic takes on modern styles.
 Note that their fits can be a bit body conscious.
-Note that Bloomingdale’s also carries the brand; also that the sale/outlet section on their site has some amazing deals.
-Here are two nice options (pictured).
+Note that Nordstrom and Bloomingdale’s both carry the brand; also that the sale/outlet section on their site has some amazing deals.

 - Ted Baker – Another British brand that is fabulous if you want a slightly feminine take on a basic suit.
 They have a lot of mall stores as well, but you can also find the brand at Nordstrom.

 - Theory – The classic — but be warned, if you have curves you may have to size up here.
-Their traditional blazer is still available, but you may also want to look at the “clean” blazer or the “modern” blazer.
+Their traditional blazer is still available, but you may also want to look at some of their collarless styles, like the “clean” blazer.
 If you’re confused about the differences between the Theory fabrics or the cut of different jackets or pants, take a look at this post.
 Note that you can also find the brand at a lot of spots, including Nordstrom, Bloomingdale’s, and Saks.
-Pictured.
+Pictured at top (pants and blazer).

 - Sportmax – This brand is hard to find online, but if you happen to see a store, do pop in — the fabrics and cuts are amazing, and a suit should run you less than $1000.
 (The brand is owned by the same company that owns Max Mara.)